Samsung Dishwasher LC Error Code: Leak Sensor Triggered

 Symptoms You May Notice

-- LC code displayed, cycle stops or will not start
+- LC code on the display and the cycle stops mid-wash or won't start at all

 Can you reset a Samsung dishwasher to clear the LC code?